Gift Box — B1521-4C19

 3rd Prize (Category: Set of 4)

-This artwork is by one of twelve winners of our fourteenth annual button badge design competition – selected from 425 accepted entries submitted by 146 individuals, studios and collectives.
+These artworks are by one of twelve winners of our 15th annual Button Badge Design Competition – selected from 425 accepted entries submitted by 146 individuals, studios and collectives.

 Winners: Donya Maghsoudlou, Maria Voichita Popescu, El Horno, Bobbi Rae, Marija Jurcikaite, ShallowLagoon, Ben Herskowitz, Daria Gudkova, Nic McGuffog, Piotr Depta-Kleśta, Anis Tabaraee and Laura Parker.